okmissty/Wavenet/README.md

-# Wavenet
+# Wavenet 🎶
-A music visualizer: upload a mp3 and the screen will visualize the sounds
+A music visualizer: upload a mp3 and the screen will visualize the sounds!